zer2/Fantasy-Basketball--in-progress-/readme.md

 I call these G-scores, and it turns out that these are quite different from Z-scores.
 For example, steals have a very high week-to-week standard deviation, and carry less weight in G-scores than Z-scores as a result.

 This matches with the way many fantasy players think about volatile categories like steals; they know that a technical advantage in them based on Z-scores is flimsy so they prioritize them less.
+Why invest strongly in steals, when you will lose the category often anyway due to bad luck?
 The G-score idea just converts that intuition into a mathematical rigor

 ## 5. Simulation results

 All of our logic has relied on the simplifying assumption that other drafters are picking players randomly, which is definitely innacurate.
-We can't take it for granted that G-scores actually would work when that assumption is removed.
+We can't take it for granted that G-scores actually work when that assumption is removed.
 We can, however, simulate actual drafts and see how G-score does compared to Z-score.

 The code in this repository simulates fantasy basketball with the following parameters
-- 12 teams compete, each with 13 players.
-The expected win rate is $\frac{1}{12} = 8.33\\%$
+- 12 teams compete, each with 13 players
 - The format is "Head-to-Head: Each Category"
 - Players are chosen in a snake draft
 - Teams consist of 2 C, 1 PG, 1 SG, 2 G, 1 SF, 1 PF, 2F, 3 Utility.
 All games played are counted